December 31, 2007

 partnership with Hawken School.
 Interested artists submit applications,

 which are reviewed by a committee.

 - engaging artists in the built environment is a new national funding

 scheme jointly supported by the Commission for Architecture and the Built

-Environment (CABE) and Arts & Business (A&B).
+Environment (CABE) and Arts & Business (A&B) funding via banks and financial institutions.
 It will involve the

 arts, culture, design, education, environment, healthcare, housing, and